 This next level is where things might get a little complicated.
 There are lots of differentiations of search terms to consider relative to your keywords.
 You’ll want to cancel them out by listing them as negative keywords at your ad group level.

 But more importantly, ad group level negative keywords help you reduce internal competition.

-And you do this by making sure your short tail keywords aren’t stealing away impressions from your long tail keywords.
+And you do this by making sure your short tail keywords aren’t stealing impressions from your long tail keywords.